-2. Select the track and position to which you want the item copied.

-4. Drag the cursor from the edge of the item as before to create the loop.
+- 2. Select the track and position to which you want the item copied. - 3.
+Press Ctrl V to paste in the area to be looped. - 4.
+Drag the cursor from the edge of the item as before to create the loop.